 The Posting System is a player transfer system between Nippon Pro Baseball and Major League Baseball.
 It was created to allow teams to receive compensation for players who would like to play in the Major Leagues before becoming a free agent and to avoid situations like those of Hideo Nomo or Alfonso Soriano, who had used loopholes in a prior NPB-MLB agreement to switch countries.
 In 2012, the posting system was first used in an agreement between MLB and the Korea Baseball Organization.
-However, after the 2013 season, the system was canceled as major league owners sought modifications to the system, to make it less costly for teams when highly-sought players went on the market.
+However, after the 2013 season, the system was canceled as major league owners sought modifications to make it less costly for teams when highly-sought players went on the market.
 This development came about as star pitcher Masahiro Tanaka was about to be posted with a number of teams keenly interested in bidding for his services, putting him in limbo.
 Negotiations continued and on December 10th, a basic plan was announced to reinstate the system with a $20 million cap.
 If more than one team bids that amount, the player is allowed to negotiate with both teams.
+That cap has since been lifted, with the transfer fee now being calculated as a fixed percentage of any contract agreement.

 The system was updated in 2017, just in time to allow for the posting of superstar two-way player Shohei Ohtani.
-At issue in the negociations between MLB and NPB was agreeing on scaled fees to be paid back to Japanese teams when a player is posted.
+At issue in the negotiations between MLB and NPB was agreeing on scaled fees to be paid back to Japanese teams when a player is posted.
 The window to make postings was also shortened until early December (it had originally been until March 1st of the following year).